Anthony Gose: Major league career

 On July 17, 2012, Gose was called up to the Blue Jays to replace the injured José Bautista.
-Gose made his MLB debut that day, against the New York Yankees.
-Gose collected his first Major League hit on a bunt single in the ninth inning off Clay Rapada.
-Gose made his first Major League start on July 18, playing right field and batting leadoff, going 0-for-3 with 2 strikeouts.
+Gose made his MLB debut that day against the New York Yankees.
+Gose collected his first major league hit on a bunt single in the ninth inning off Clay Rapada.
+Gose made his first major league start on July 18, playing right field and batting leadoff, going 0-for-3 with 2 strikeouts.

 Gose was returned to Triple-A on August 25 when Brandon Morrow returned from the disabled list.
-Gose was recalled by the Jays on September 4 when major league rosters expanded, and the Triple-A season ended.
+Gose was recalled by the Jays on September 4 when major league rosters expanded and the Triple-A season ended.
 In a game on September 8, against the Boston Red Sox, Gose hit his first career home run, a three-run shot off reliever Andrew Bailey.
 Gose played in 56 games in the 2012 season, finishing with a .223 average, 1 home run, and 11 RBIs in 166 at bats, along with 15 stolen bases.

-Gose was optioned to the Blue Jays' new Triple-A affiliate Buffalo Bisons on March 25, 2013.
+Gose was optioned to the Blue Jays' new Triple-A affiliate, the Buffalo Bisons, on March 25, 2013.
 He was recalled by the Blue Jays on May 20.
 Mickey Storey was optioned to make room on the 25-man roster for Gose.
 Gose was optioned back to the Bisons on June 6.
 He was recalled on August 16.
 Gose played in 52 games in the 2013 season, finishing with a .259 average, .283 on base percentage, 2 home runs, and 12 RBIs in 147 at bats, along with 4 stolen bases in 7 attempts.

 Gose was optioned to the Bisons on March 24, 2014.

-Gose was up and down between Buffalo and Toronto for much of the 2014 season.
-After hitting .234 with one home run and 14 stolen bases with the big league team, Gose was optioned back to Buffalo on August 15 to make room for the returning Edwin Encarnación.
-He was brought back to the Blue Jays on September 1, as part of the September roster expansion.
+He was up and down between Buffalo and Toronto for much of the 2014 season.
+After hitting .234 with one home run and 14 stolen bases in the majors, Gose was optioned back to Buffalo on August 15 to make room for the returning Edwin Encarnación.
+He was brought back to the Blue Jays on September 1, as a September call-up.